jgoalby/jgoalby.github.io/_articles/vscodeipad.md

 # VSCode Keyboard Shortcuts on iPad

+Note: The keyboard functionality on the iPad is limited compared to the full VSCode experience.

 ## Most useful ones to learn first

-- CMD-SHIFT-P
+- CMD-SHIFT-P command palette (can also get to file selection if you backspace to remove >)
-- CMD-P file selection, and can keep pressing to go through list
+- CMD-P file selection, and can keep pressing to go through list (can type > to get to command palette)
 - CMD-K-S lists all keyboard shortcuts

 ## Sidebar